ForwardFinancing/forwardfinancing.github.io/_posts/2019-04-03-psql-performance-and-diagnostic-tricks.md

 ## `psql` Metrics

-Seeing as PostgreSQL is a database it makes sense that it exposes it's statistics data as columns and tables.
+Seeing as PostgreSQL is a database it makes sense that it exposes its statistics data as columns and tables.
 We'll start by looking at the `pg_stat_statements` table, for looking at the execution time of our queries.